-SaaS vs IaaS vs PaaS – what are the differences between the 3 types of cloud service providers?
+SaaS vs. IaaS vs. PaaS – what are the differences between the 3 types of cloud service providers?

-However, when it comes to choosing which cloud service platforms for your enterprise, we should have a better point of view about the pros and cons of each platform.
+However, when it comes to choosing which cloud service platform for your enterprise, we should have a better point of view about the pros and cons of each platform.
 Let’s take a closer look into cloud service comparison with TECHVIFY to come up with the best solution for your business.

 1. Cloud service definition:

 Cloud services are services that are hosted by third-party providers via a remote cloud computing server.
-These services are designed to provide simple, affordable access to applications and resources, without the need for internal infrastructure or hardware.
-Cloud services make the flow of user data become much easier, from front-end clients, through the Internet, to the provider’s systems, and back.
+These services are designed to provide simple, affordable access to applications and resources without the need for internal infrastructure or hardware.
+Cloud services make the flow of user data become much easier, from front-end clients, through the Internet, to the provider’s systems and back.